Approximate Dynamic Programming for Constrained Piecewise Affine Systems with Stability and Safety Guarantees: INTRODUCTION

 \subsection{Methods and contributions of this paper}

 In conclusion, using RL to produce a reliable learning-based controller for constrained PWA systems with performance guarantees and low online computational requirements is still an open problem.
+The main challenge is to concurrently ensure the stability, safety, and efficiency of the online computations.
+Existing work can either provide stability/safety guarantees \cite{wabersich2021predictive,li2022robust,gros2022learning,moreno2022predictive,he2022approximate,beckenbach2018constrained} or achieve low computational cost \cite{yu2022reachability,li2021augmented}.
 In this paper, we develop ADP algorithms under linear and UoP constraints.
 We propose two formulations for the inclusion of PWA penalties in dynamic programming, i.e., adding penalties to the stage cost and integrating penalties into the cost-to-go.
 For exact dynamic programming algorithms, we prove the continuity and the PWA property of the value functions when PWA penalty functions and UoP constraints are considered.
 These properties allow us to design PWA function approximators.
 We then present two different controllers: an implicit controller that is obtained online by solving an MILP problem that is much more simple than the one of implicit hybrid MPC, and an explicit controller that is learned offline by policy gradient.
 The explicit policy is then projected online onto the input constraint set, which corresponds to solving a single convex quadratic program online.

 We provide rigorous analysis on the closed-loop stability, safety, as well as sub-optimality of the controllers.
 We establish a systematic, MILP-based procedure that allows us to certify the reliability, in terms of stability and safety of the closed-loop system.